Permafrost/Tundra/SERVICES.md

 automatically substituted as follows:

 * Keys prefixed with `$system` are resolved against the `$system` document returned by `tundra.system:reflect`.
 This approach allows for server-specific global configuration values stored as environment variables, java system properties, or global variables to be included in the returned package configurations.
+* All other keys are resolved against the configuration itself.
+This approach allows for values to be built using other values in the configuration, which can be used to reduce repetition of values.

 Note that because the variable substitution occurs when the configuration is first read from disk and cached (to optimise performance), changes to environment variables, java system